 After having interviewed a few of these Managers, it appeared that the resistance came from personal beliefs, fear of change and insecurities.
 Some had built their career on a certain way of selling, so they feared that changing it could reduce their confidence, authority and respect from their team.

 This is when I decided I could make more impact changing organisations by coaching Leaders to connect to their own reasons for wanting to change their behaviour.
 Because selling why they should change, wasn’t working.
 People need to want to change for themselves.
 They need to shift how they feel about the change.
 Change needs an emotional shift.

-By focusing on the internal human dimension of leadership, I now unlock change from within for Leaders and Teams to tap into their unknown potential to transform Organisations from the inside out.
+By focusing on the internal human dimension of leadership, I now unlock change from within for Leaders and Teams to tap into their unknown potential to transform organisations from the inside out.
 You can’t change others, you can only change yourself.
 When you show up differently for yourself, your teams will show up differently for you.

 Change comes from within